-As of year-end 2015, 11% of the Company's units were owned by unconsolidated affiliates that operated as our franchisees.
+As of year-end 2015, 11% of the Company's units were jointly owned by unconsolidated affiliates that operated as our franchisees.
 All 796 of these were KFC restaurants, or 16% of total KFC restaurants.
-These unconsolidated affiliates are Chinese joint venture entities partially owned by the Company which helped KFC establish its initial presence in certain regions of China.
+These unconsolidated affiliates are Chinese joint venture partners which helped KFC establish its initial presence in certain regions of China.